Citation, DOI, disclosures and article data

-Boxer fractures are minimally comminuted, transverse fractures of the 5th metacarpal and are the most common type of metacarpal fracture.
-They typically occur (as the name suggests) when punching and are a common sight in all emergency departments on Friday nights.
+Boxer fractures are minimally comminuted, transverse fractures of the 5th metacarpal neck, and are the most common type of metacarpal fracture.

-Boxer fractures are an impaction injury (axial loading of the 5th metacarpal) almost always result as a consequence of a direct blow with clenched fist against a solid surface.
-Typical solid sufaces are human faces or walls.
-It is therefore no surprise that young adult males are by far the most commonly affected group (~95%) 1.
+Boxer fractures are an impaction injury that almost always is a consequence of a direct blow with a clenched fist against a solid surface which causes axial loading of the 5th metacarpal.
+Typical solid surfaces are walls or human faces, with young adult males by far the most commonly affected group (~95%) 1.

-In most cases the fracture is in a transverse plane and minimally impacted.
-It is usually angulated in a volar direction.
+In most cases, the neck fracture is typically transversely-oriented and minimally impacted with volar angulation.
 Spiral fractures or angulation in other directions are also sometimes encountered.

 Plain radiographs are in almost all cases the only imaging required.

 Typically the fracture appears in the transverse plane through the metacarpal neck, with volar angulation of the distal fragment.
-Spiral fractures, which are less common, can be harder to visualise 2.
+Spiral fractures, which are less common, can be harder to visualize 2.

 Features which should be commented upon include:

-The degree of palmar angulation is best assessed on lateral radiograph, with lines drawn through the medullary canal.
-When this is not possible the oblique view can be used, however this results in less accurate measurements which tend to overestimate the degree of angulation 6.
+The degree of palmar angulation is best assessed on the lateral radiograph, with lines drawn through the medullary canal.
+Lines may also be drawn along the dorsal cortex to assess palmar angulation 7.
+When this is not possible the oblique view can be used, however, this results in less accurate measurements that tend to overestimate the degree of angulation 6.

 In addition to stating that a fifth metacarpal fracture is present, a number of features should be evaluated and commented up:

-- involvement of articular surface of the MCP joint
+involvement of the articular surface of the MCP joint

 Although it can be treated conservatively, it is relatively unstable, and K-wire fixation is often required for better cosmetic results.

-Closed reduction can be achieved by stabilising the proximal part of the metacarpal dorsally and applying pressure to the head of the metacarpal from the palmar aspect, while flexing the proximal phalanx 3.
+Closed reduction can be achieved by stabilizing the proximal part of the metacarpal dorsally and applying pressure to the head of the metacarpal from the palmar aspect while flexing the proximal phalanx 3.
 An ulnar nerve block may help 5.

-A short arm gutter-splint is applied, with flexion of the metacarpophalangeal joint, typically for 2-3 weeks followed by buddy-strapping 4-5.
-Prolonged immobilisation can lead to stiffness.
+A short arm gutter-splint is applied, with flexion of the metacarpophalangeal joint, typically for 2-3 weeks followed by buddy-strapping 4,5.
+Prolonged immobilization can lead to stiffness.